tfeb/best-map/python/README.md

 * `domain` and `image` contain the objects to map.
 They need to be iterable, and indexable by small integers: `domain[i]` is the `i`th element of `domain` & similarly for `image`.
-The mapping is computed in terms of indices.
+The mapping is returned in terms of pairs of indices.
 * `metric` is a function of two arguments which returns the distance between its arguments.
 The return value needs to be something that can be stored in a NumPy array of dtype `metric_dtype`, and needs to